Unsupervised Behaviour Analysis and Magnification (uBAM) using Deep Learning: EXPERIMENTAL EVALUATION

 \subsection{Invariance to Appearance Variation.}

 Next, we investigated the invariance of our posture representation against appearance changes.
-Based on both disentangled encodings, $E_\alpha$ and $E_\pi$, we utilize our generative network from Fig. 1c to extract the posture from a frame and synthesize it with the appearance of another individual.
+Based on both disentangled encodings, $E_\alpha$ and $E_\pi$, we utilise our generative network from Fig. 1c to extract the posture from a frame and synthesise it with the appearance of another individual.
 Fig. 2c shows that posture is correctly preserved along columns and appearance along rows.
-This clearly demonstrates that the approach can analyze posture across individuals despite strong variations in appearance, which is also key to behavior magnification (see supplementary for additional results).
+This clearly demonstrates that the approach can analyse posture across individuals despite strong variations in appearance, which is also key to behaviour magnification (see also Extended Data Figure 6).